itmo-infocom/UNIX-Linux-online-course/texts/week06/028_shell_controls.md

 ```
 B: until list; do list; done
 ```
-We also have a `loop` construct, which may not seem very familiar to programmers from classical programming languages such as C:
+We also have a `for` loop construct, which may not seem very familiar to programmers from classical programming languages such as C:
 ```
 B: for name in word ...; do list ; done
 C: foreach name (word ...) list ; end
 ```
 The source of the values that are set for the loop variable is simply a string of words, separated by spaces.
-The source of the values that are set for the loop variable is simply a string of words, separated by spaces.
 To emulate the classic number cycles, we have to use special commands that will generate sequences of numbers for us.
 Like `seq` command:
 ```
 $ man seq
 $ for i in `seq 5`; do echo $i; done